 In this tab you set up the parameters that determine the allocation of a level commission (calculated above) to its nodes.

 - Select the network level you want to parameterize

 - You can optionally define the minimum and maximum commissions a level node can be awarded with

 - Set up the OPI & Sales Credits factor weights for commission calculation.
-Please note that the weights are the same for all the network levels, however they are displayed here for convenience, so that you can see instantly how they affect the results.
+Please note that the weights are the same for all the network levels.

 - Changing any of the above parameters, automatically re-allocates the level commission to the level nodes.